RMHolsen/louvre_roulette/projectnotes.md

 17. See devlog for further developments I guess (here ends the import from the practice session)

 ## To-Do
--- Find a better way to locate the gallery item in the galleries array in Gallery Show.
-Probably with title matching, but still.
+~~-- Find a better way to locate the gallery item in the galleries array in Gallery Show.
+Probably with title matching, but still. ~~
--- ... if you're doing title matching it's going to have to involve uniqueness in the validations. argh.
+~~-- ... if you're doing title matching it's going to have to involve uniqueness in the validations. argh.~~ -- Not title matching!
+Careful use of the 'find' method. >.<

 ## Requirements
 -- The code should be written in ES6 as much as possible